- Our Work

 Great schools require great leaders.
 Education leaders are identified, developed, and supported through the Leadership Pipeline, a collaboration with Hamilton County Department of Education.

 We know being a principal is a tough job.
-As part of the Leadership Pipeline, all first, second, and third year principals are paired with a successful, retired principal who has been extensively trained to coach these new principals.
+As part of the Leadership Pipeline, all first and second year principals are paired with a successful, retired principal who has been extensively trained to coach these new principals.
 Each principal coach spends at least one full day a week with first-year principals providing support and advice and is also “on-call” around the clock.
-Second and third-year principals and their coaches organize their own meeting schedule, but spend a minimum of 20 days together throughout the year.
+Second year principals and their coaches organize their own meeting schedule, but spend a minimum of 20 days together throughout the year.
 The coaches come together on a regular basis to collaborate and share what’s working, solve problems, and learn best practices.

 Paula Burgner Dionne Upton – Woodmore Elementary

-Ismahen Kangles Angie Cass – East Ridge Middle
+Ismahen Kangles Juan Moreno – East Ridge Elementary

 Susan Kennedy* Jeff Paulson – Thrasher Elementary

-Faye Pharr Megan Bray – Calvin Donaldson Elementary
+Faye Pharr* Kristy Dillard – Spring Creek Elementary

 Joanne Smith Lindsay Starnes – Clifton Hills Elementary